 Ballet flats are easy to pair with most outfits and may have been a go-to style for you back in the 2000s.
-Despite the hype from celebrities and fashion designers, these shoes are not made to last a lifetime because they can make you look a bit immature (when’s your next dance recital?), and they’re often listed among the most uncomfortable and unsupportive shoes for your feet.
+Despite the hype from celebrities and fashion designers though, these shoes are not made to last a lifetime.
+They can make you look a bit immature (when’s your next dance recital?), and they’re often listed among the most uncomfortable and unsupportive shoes for your feet.

 If you feel insecure about your neck, use a chic scarf or a classic piece of jewelry, but don’t you dare don a turtle neck!
 Wearing one completely distorts the proportions of the body, making your head look bigger while giving your jawline more emphasis.
-So, unless you’ve found a super-chic turtleneck that actually compliments your body, we suggest moving on from this outdated trend!
+So, unless you’ve found a super-chic turtleneck that actually compliments your body, we suggest moving on from this outdated trend.

-As far back as the 1800s, silk scarves were popularly worn almost by everyone!
-Even famous composer, Ludwig van Beethoven.
+As far back as the 1800s, silk scarves were worn by almost everyone, even the famed composer Ludwig van Beethoven.
 Many years after, they were made famous again by luxury brands like Hermès and Burberry.
-But beware: they can look busy if they clash with other patterns.
+But buyer beware: they can look busy or gaudy if they clash with other patterns in your outfit.

 Low Rise Jeans

-In the 2000s and 2010s, many people wore low-rise jeans everywhere and matched them with either bedazzled belts or underwear.
-While it’s still fun to look at pictures of people sporting this trend, we don’t think we should bring it back.
-Today, boyfriend jeans are some of the most comfortable, stylish jeans you can buy, and we recommend them above all else.
+In the 2000s and 2010s, many people wore low-rise jeans everywhere and matched them with underwear and bedazzled belts.
+While it’s still fun to look at pictures of people sporting this trend, we don’t think we should bring it back anytime soon.
+Try a comfy, stylish pair of boyfriend jeans instead.

-Beauty has been and will always be expressing individuality.
-Whether it is portrayed through makeup, fashion, or hair, expressing our individual beauty gives us a sense of freedom.
-However, most people like looking put-together and that is the exact opposite of what’s going to happen if you sport extremely long hair (which is also super old-fashioned).
+Beauty will always be about expressing individuality.
+Whether portrayed through makeup, fashion, or hair, showcasing our individual beauty gives us a sense of freedom.
+However, most people like looking put together, and you’ll have the exact opposite effect if you sport extremely long hair (which is also super old-fashioned).

-One of the beauty trends the 1990s were famous for were those pencil-thin eyebrows.
-Some of the people who kept up with the trend never recovered their brows, as we can see in recent photos in the tabloids.
-We recommend avoiding over-plucking your eyebrows, as they don’t always grow back.
+Pencil-thin eyebrows were perhaps one of the most famous beauty trends of the 90s.
+Some people who kept up with this trend never recovered their brows, as we often see in tabloids.
+We recommend avoiding over-plucking your eyebrows though, as they don’t always grow back.
 Plus, why tweeze when many beauty experts agree that thicker brows actually make your face look more youthful?

 Jeggings combine the comfort of yoga pants and the illusion of wearing jeans.
 Sadly, the outdated trend is coming back today because more and more people are working from their homes.
 We suggest choosing either jeans or leggings, not both.

 Leg warmers are simply socks without the fabric that covers the feet.
-This trend started with dancers who believed that leg warmers could possibly prevent injuries and carried on into the 1980s.
+This 80s trend started with dancers who believed that leg warmers might prevent injuries.
 Today, it’s not deemed a fashion trend worth continuing.